a-sansom/nodejs_docker/README.md

 This is just an experimental repository for seeing what's possible with Docker (`Dockerfile` and `docker-compose.yml` that references the `Dockerfile`) and VS Code and Webstorm [1] IDEs for development/debugging purposes of a Node.js express application.

-Run `npm install` to install the `express` package and its dependencies, then build the Docker image/container to run the application.
+Build the Docker image/container to run the application.

 See comments in the `Dockerfile` and `docker-compose.yml` files for general usage.

 Simply put, running `docker-compose up -d --build` will build a new `alexsansom/nodejs_docker` image (with a `latest` tag), create a container from it, and run the container (outside/independently of any IDE's Docker capabilities).

 The running container is a Node.js `express` application that prints some text to the screen when you visit `http://localhost:3000` in the browser.
 If you edit `simple-express-example.js` in the IDE, the application is restarted (not the container) and refreshing the browser will show the changes.
 This is because the container uses `nodemon` to monitor for changes.

+The Node.js `express` package is globally installed in the Docker container so only the application code is included in this directory.
+This means that there's no need to install any Node related tools locally to run/debug the application.

 [1] The same steps here are applicable to PHPStorm too as it also has the ability to add remote Node.js interpreters and to control Docker containers.